Father Samuel Slocum

 Slocum texted, “It’s in my bedroom, it came from the post office today.
 You can start negotiations anytime…”

 Slocum claimed that the victim memorized his credit card number and made the purchases himself.
 Slocum asserted that he never reported this theft to law enforcement or the boy’s parents because he did not want to get the boy in trouble.
 It also came out in court proceedings that Slocum hid the whereabouts of the third victim from his parents and coached him to lie to his parents.

 A Pattern of Deception Before the Third Victim

-This behavior that Slocum exhibited in the aforementioned cases was again apparent in 1995 when the Diocese of Erie became aware of another target of Slocum’ s grooming.
+This behavior that Samuel Slocum exhibited in the aforementioned cases was again apparent in 1995 when the Diocese of Erie became aware of another target of Slocum’ s grooming.
 In a letter, Monsignor Charles Kaza outlines Slocum’s “unhealthy relationship” with a high school senior.

 The letter described how Slocum worked late hours with this student outside the school grounds, offered the student cash, and invited him to drink beer.
 The letter went on to describe how the victim felt uncomfortable with the level of Slocum’s closeness and that Slocum routinely violated his personal space.
 Slocum denied any physical sexual contact with this student but admitted that the relationship certainly filled a void in his life.

 In an attempt to get Slocum help for his inappropriate behavior toward children, the Diocese of Erie sent him to psychotherapy on two occasions.
 His first stint in therapy occurred in 1991 at the Diocese’s own treatment facility in Erie called the Ecclesiastic Center.

 Slocum’s second stint at psychotherapy occurred in 1995 at the St. Michael Center in St. Louis, Missouri, which is an inpatient facility.